 With regard to a home inspection, timing is a crucial aspect.
 It is important to mention that buyers should perform a home inspection before entering into a binding purchase agreement to avoid adverse consequences.
 Once a buyer signs the agreement, the chance to change the agreed price based upon the bad conditions of the real property will be highly diminished.

-Especially buying a house in New York, a home inspection may reveal environmental issues(like soil contamination, high level of radon, bacteria in a vail, structural defects, toxic mold, etc.)
+Especially when buying a house in New York, a home inspection may reveal environmental issues (like soil contamination, high levels of radon, structural defects, toxic mold, etc).

 A similar timing aspect is applicable to lien searches and other records.
 These records include Real and Personal Property transfers, interest, and ownership information.
 The Offices of the City Register maintain the New York City public records for the Bronx, Brooklyn, Manhattan, and Queens.
 Nevertheless, the best advice here is not to order a lien search prior to the board’s approval.
 Otherwise, it would be a waste of the buyer’s money if the approval were denied by the board.

-Lender’s Preapproval may not 100% guarantee a loan
+Lender’s Preapproval May Not 100% Guarantee a Loan

 In order for the purchaser to get financing there are three conditions to be met: 1) the buyer has to qualify financially; 2) the project, the building has to be approved by the lender; 3) Appraisal has to be at a purchase price for the lender to provide 80% or more of the Purchase Price.

-Another challenge for first-time buyers is the underestimation of the lender’s preapproval.
-“Not to be confused with a prequalification, which is essentially a crude calculation of how much of a loan you might qualify for, a preapproval is a written estimate from the lender stating how much you will likely be able to borrow based on an initial review of your credit and financial information,” the NY Times stated.
 Borrowers may be required to explain any large deposits in their bank account within two months prior to the buyer’s application for credit.
-Thus, it is important to prepare for this preapproval process in advance.
+Thus, it is important to prepare for this pre-approval process in advance.
 Additionally, it would be beneficial for buyers to learn how much they can afford.

 Real Estate Disputes

-Sometimes things don’t work out as planned after closing.
+Sometimes, things don’t work out as planned after closing.
 There may be issues down the line with the title, land use, landlord-tenant, deed limitations, zoning issues, landlord/tenant issues, and issues with easements.

 For any dispute, it is important to consult a New York City attorney.
-Sometimes, a case or statute may cover the issue and you may need a legal professional who can help you understand your rights in the transaction.
+Sometimes, a case or statute may cover the issue, and you may need a legal professional who can help you understand your rights in the transaction.
 It may also be possible to reach an agreement before costly litigation ensues.
 For example, tenants may have a right of habitability implied in a lease.
 This right of habitability covers tenants who occupy residential buildings that are rented to them, as well as the common areas.
 However, if a tenant makes the apartment unsafe or unlivable, the tenant might be required to repair it.

 Although commercial tenants may not be as protected as residential tenants, they do have rights.
-For example, they have the right to terminate a lease if a rental is no longer available or unfit for occupation through no fault of the commercial tenant.
+For example, they have the right to terminate a lease if a rental is no longer available or is unfit for occupation through no fault of the commercial tenant.
 The tenant may have the right to leave and surrender possession of the rental property.
 They will also be freed from paying rent.
 When you deal with a real estate dispute, whether it’s connected to a commercial or a residential lease, it is always best to consult a qualified New York City real estate attorney.
-Call to make an appointment to speak with Natalia Sishodia (833) 616-4646.
+Call to make an appointment to speak with Natalia Sishodia at (833) 616-4646.

-How Soon After Buying a House Can You Sell It
+How Soon After Buying a House Can You Sell It?

 Selling a property can bring about uncertainties for many homeowners, especially when they have invested considerable time, effort, and emotional attachment.
 These sentiments can become more apparent when potential buyers show interest in purchasing your home.